How to Meditate: A Beginner's Guide

 What Is the Purpose of Meditation?

-One can say that the purpose of meditation is to see things as they really are, without human-made attributes.
+The purpose of meditation is to see things as they really are, without human-made attributes.

 However, some people meditate for spirituality, others because it make them feel happier.
 There are no rights or wrongs.
 Try meditation for yourself to see what purpose it serves in your life.